intltechventures/Consulting.Project.Tools/Wisdom/Quotes.md

 ## Conway, Melvin
-- Conway's Law: "Any organization that designs a system (defined more broadly here than just information systems) will  inevitably produce a design whose structure is a copy of the organization’s communication structure."
+- Conway's Law: "_Any organization that designs a system (defined more broadly here than just information systems) will  inevitably produce a design whose structure is a copy of the organization’s communication structure._"

+## Dijkstra, Edsger
+- “The purpose of abstraction is not to be vague, but to create a new semantic level in which one can be absolutely precise.”

 ## Drucier, Peter